-The time to act is now!
-Here is a list of simple steps you can take to improve pollinator health in your community.
+Gardening with pollinator plants makes your spaces bloom and helps the planet.
+Here is a list of simple steps you can take to improve pollinator health in your personal outdoor spaces and community.

 - Provide local native plants with a variety of flower shapes and sizes to accommodate the diverse forms of pollinators.
 Learn more in this resource “Creating a pollinator garden for native specialist bees of New York and the Northeast.”
 Staff Gardener Krissy Boys, Field Botanist Robert Wesley, and volunteer Rosemarie Parker contributed to this guide authored by Maria van Dyke and Bryan Danforth.